2020–21 Montenegrin First League: Results

-Second half of season

 Relegation play-offs

 The 10th-placed team (against the 3rd-placed team of the Second League) and the 11th-placed team (against the runners-up of the Second League) will both compete in two-legged relegation play-offs after the end of the season.

 Summary

 Matches

 Iskra won 3–1 on aggregate.

 4–4 on aggregate.
 Petrovac won on penalties.